 1.2 Comparison of Key Performance Targets

-98.6% of B.C.’s population has access to a beverage container return facility compared to the target in our Stewardship Plan of 97%.
-This target is based on drive times set out in the Stewardship Agencies of British Columbia (SABC) accessibility standard (Auditor’s report reference in Section 9.3, Collection Systems and Facilities).
-When we add the retail return points the access level increases to 99.5%.
-This is 2.5% above the target.
+98.57% of BC’s population has access to a beverage container return facility, compared to the target in our Stewardship Plan of 97%.
+This target is based on drive times and exceeds the current Stewardship Agencies of British Columbia (SABC) accessibility standard.
+When we add the retail return points, the access level increases.

 99.0%Container Type Awareness Exceeded 4.0% 95.0% Target

-We set a goal to reach a 95% net awareness level for container types and beverage types which carry a deposit.
+We set a goal to reach a 95% net awareness level for container types and beverage types that carry a deposit.
 Research results show that a 99% awareness level has been reached.

-The express system provides a superior level of consumer convenience by removing the need for customers to sort their containers and wait in line for the refund.
+The Express system provides a superior level of consumer convenience by removing the need for customers to sort their containers and wait in line for the refund.
 Customers just tag their bags, drop them off and are on their way within minutes.
-In 2019 we added 37 more locations for a total of 68 Express sites in the province.
-In 2019 Encorp launched Express & GO, unstaffed drop-off stations where consumers are still able to benefit from the ease and convenience of Express.
-2 Express & GO stations were opened in 2019, one in Tofino and at a second one in SFU Burnaby Campus.
+In 2020, we added 12 more locations, for a total of 80 Express sites in the province.
+In 2019, Encorp launched Express & GO: unstaffed drop-off stations where consumers are still able to benefit from the ease and convenience of Express.
+With the addition of 3 new locations in 2020 (Park Royal Mall in West Vancouver, North Vancouver Transfer Station and Big White Ski Resort), we now have a total of 5 Express & GO Stations across the province.